PaulineBA/gh_api_client/README.md

 I would like to be able to have a search function`

 Tasks-->
-Create feature test for user to write a name in the input search Test the sad path : If name doesn't exist on GH -> return message Create functionality for the button (Get request/ Index action if many people listed) Mock response with the fixture file
+Create feature test for fet a list of name according to the search Test the sad path : If name doesn't exist on GH -> return message Create functionality for the button (Get request/ Index action if many people listed) Mock response with the fixture file